LIMJIALIANG/CST435_Assignment_1/PROJECT_SUMMARY.md

 ### Performance Comparison:
 - Tests gRPC in **two modes**: Single Machine and Multiple Containers
-- Tests other implementations (XML-RPC, Request-Reply, MPI)
+- Tests other implementations (XML-RPC, MPI)
 - Each implementation is run multiple times
 - Execution time is measured
 - Container overhead is calculated for gRPC